-Here's my guide on how to spend three days in beautiful Boston Massachusetts, my favorite city in the United States.
+Here's my guide for spending three amazing days in beautiful Boston Massachusetts, my favorite city in the United States.
 This Boston itinerary takes you to all of the city's must see sites and attractions, historic landmarks, charming neighborhoods, and world class museums.

 The country’s oldest city, Boston is steeped in American history.
 Boston played a pivotal role in the Revolutionary War.
 Boston’s sometimes called the “hub of the world” or the “cradle of liberty” because it was the source and inspiration for key ideas that shaped America.